dpaulat/supercell-wx-docs/user-guide/radar-toolbox.rst

 Archive View
 ^^^^^^^^^^^^

-With Archive View, you have the ability to access historical radar data, spanning as far back as 1991.
+With Archive View, you have the ability to access historical radar data.

-.. note::  Super Resolution data may not always be available for dates in the past.
+.. note::  Older Level 2 formats, circa 2008, are not currently supported.

 Animation Controls
 ^^^^^^^^^^^^^^^^^^